shfarhaan/Streamlit-Applications/Streamlit Basics/Streamlit_Components.md

-Streamlit provides a variety of components and widgets that you can use to build interactive and user-friendly web applications.
+Streamlit provides a variety of components and widgets that we can use to build interactive and user-friendly web applications.
 Here are some of the key components along with examples:

 ### 1. **st.title()**
 Display a title for your app.